gcruzgar/UKsurvey/README.md

 ### SPENSER
 Synthetic Population Estimation and Scenario Projection Model (SPENSER) is a synthetic population estimation and projection model which uses dynamic microsimulation.
 It provides the framework for estimates of population which are dynamic and high resolution (at household level); and a comprehensive set of tools for user customisable scenario projections.
 This project is in development by the University of Leeds.

+### Use within SPENSER
+UKsurvey produces aggregated survey data which serves as input to microsimulation in the SPENSER project.
+crosstab outputs a 5 dimensional matrix which acts as a population seed in household microsynthesis.
+tpm generates a transition probability matrix, i.e. a table with probabilities of transition from one state to another.
+This is used to determine whether a transition occurs during microsynthesis.
+In general, this project results in inputs for neworder's dynamic microsimulation environment as well as the quasi dynamic household microsimulation in SPENSER's microsimulation.

 ## Data
 ### Understanding Society